veronikaleb/comparethemarket_tests/README.md

-# 📋 CompareTheMarket QA Test Documentation
+# 📋 Compare The Market QA Test Documentation

 Welcome to the **CompareTheMarket QA test documentation** repository.
 This repo contains test artifacts created as part of QA tasks, including test plans, checklists, bug reports, and test results.